 KNS/RSM 600, Dissertation Hours.
 Doctoral students are required to enroll in 24 credit hours of either KNS 600 (for specializations in Biomechanics, Exercise Physiology, Physical Activity Epidemiology, and Sport Psychology and Motor Behavior) or SPST 600 (for specializations in Socio-cultural Studies and Sport Management).
 These hours are taken while the student completes work on the dissertation.
 Once work on the dissertation begins, students are expected to be continuously enrolled in at least three credit hours of 600 (including summer term).
-See the Graduate Students for details regarding dissertation hours.
+See the Graduate Policies and Requirements for Graduate Students for details regarding dissertation hours.